-Category management is generally referred to as the supreme discipline of strategic purchasing: Those who set up an efficient category management system can tap to enormous savings potential for their company.
+Category management is generally referred to as the supreme discipline of strategic procurement: Those who set up an efficient category management system can tap to enormous savings potential for their company.
 What exactly is behind the term, what challenges entail a category management and how you can set it up according to ECLASS , you can find out here.

 The idea behind category management is to manage merchandise categories as strategic business units.
 Accordingly, all products in a company’s procurement portfolio are bundled into groups based on common features.
 Material groups should ideally be arranged hierarchically so that a structured view across several levels is possible.
 Especially in times of digitalization, the bundling of products is an essential factor because only in this way can the same or similar products be identified and perfected, for example for product data optimization or supplier matching.